-By 2025, Asia will account for almost half of the world’s GDP and will be home to four of the largest global economies – China, India, Japan, and Indonesia.
+By 2025, business in Asia will account for almost half of the world’s GDP and will be home to four of the largest global economies – China, India, Japan, and Indonesia.
 By 2030, two-thirds of the world’s middle class will be in Asia and by 2050, Asia will account for twenty of the world’s top 50 cities ranked by GDP.

-Whether you are viewing Asia as a future growth market, or you are an established player in the region looking to expand, the time is right to empower your organization with a robust and well-informed Asian strategy, including an understanding of dynamics of the region.
+Whether you are viewing business in Asia as a future growth market, or you are an established player in the region looking to expand, the time is right to empower your organization with a robust and well-informed Asian strategy, including an understanding of dynamics of the region.

 Singapore was ranked as the world’s most competitive economy by the 2019 World Competitiveness Yearbook (International Institute for Management Development).
 This small city-state is a world-leading financial hub, dubbed the Silicon Valley of the East for its thriving start-up scene.

 Singapore is a strategic destination for many companies to set up their regional HQs and has become even more attractive in light of recent developments in Hong Kong, with an increasing number of multinationals and businesses selecting Singapore as a secure, safe and stable country to operate from.

 Singapore’s highly accessible geographic location and the ease of English communication makes it an appealing gateway to Asia, and the city-state’s entrepreneurs and business leaders alike have strong links to the Finance, Trading & VC sectors.
 Singaporean companies are also more likely to adopt new technology ahead of their regional peers.

 This high-income economy punches above its weight on the global stage, providing one of the world’s most business-friendly regulatory environments.
 Singapore is crucial to any Asian strategy.